RunKingProgram/HiRRM/README.md

 #### Arguments
 #### Phenotype
-Phenotype file is following dmu format (https://dmu.ghpc.au.dk/DMU/Doc/Current/dmuv6_guide.5.2.pdf), which should be either saved as a matrix in R, or recorded in a text file that can be read into R as a matrix. **Phenotype must be adjusted for non-time-dependent testing date.** Here is an example of the header and first 9 rows for the phenotype (as "phenotye.txt" file):
+An object class of character.
+Phenotype file is following dmu format (https://dmu.ghpc.au.dk/DMU/Doc/Current/dmuv6_guide.5.2.pdf), which should be recorded in a text file with colname that can be read into R as a matrix. **Phenotype must be adjusted for non-time-dependent testing date.** Here is an example of the header and first 9 rows for the phenotype (as "phenotye.txt" file):
 |id| trait|time|
 | ---------- | :-----------:  | :-----------: |
 |1 |4.9|1|